nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Tagging food items : `untag`

-Untags a food item in McGymmy.
+You can untag a food item in McGymmy.

 Format: `untag INDEX -t TAG_NAME`